Are the powerful more likely to cheat?

-Dubois’ research group found that people with higher socioeconomic status (SES) were more likely to behave unethically when the behavior benefitted themselves, while lower-SES people were more likely to be unethical to benefit other individuals.
-“Many people think of unethical behaviour in terms of selfish behavior—violating moral standards to give yourself an advantage,” explains Jared Piazza, who was not involved with the research.
+Dubois’ research group found that people with higher socioeconomic status (SES) were more likely to behave unethically when the behaviour benefitted themselves, while lower-SES people were more likely to be unethical to benefit other individuals.
+“Many people think of unethical behaviour in terms of selfish behaviour—violating moral standards to give yourself an advantage,” explains Jared Piazza, who was not involved with the research.
 “But the researchers here draw a distinction between violating a moral standard like ‘it’s wrong to steal’ to benefit others, and violating a moral standard to benefit yourself.”

 After researchers found that wealthy and powerful people are much more likely to defraud then those in poverty, it was only a matter of time before the backlash had to come.
-(After all, our prisons are mostly filled with colored poor-people — they have to be the real cheaters… Right?)
+(After all, our prisons are mostly filled with coloured poor-people — they have to be the real cheaters… Right?)

 But, how to do that?
 The evidence was rather overwhelming this was not the case…